-Here a series of winding trails leads along waterside terraces, crossing the Beck on a series of footbridges, and, if you are brave, stepping stones.
+Here a series of winding trails lead along waterside terraces, crossing the Beck on a series of footbridges, and if you are brave, stepping stones.
 Above the waterway is a quarry garden, where garden beds and water features are laid out in an old quarry and a trail leads around the quarry rim.
-Nearby is a grotto, a popular feature in the picturesque neo-classical gardens of the 18th century.
+Nearby is a grotto, a popular feature in the picturesque neoclassical gardens of the 18th century.
 There is also a memorial to Canon Gervase Markham, in the form of a standing stone.

 Walks lead towards a historic mill on the edge of the property.
 Other features include a rose garden and an orchard.
 Three waterfalls grace the beck, and natural cliffs rise alongside.

 Morland House is well signed in the village centre.
 At first glance we weren't sure we were supposed to follow the drive leading to the house, but we spotted a small HHA sign for the gardens.
 When we arrived there were no signs, just a wide place to park in front of the house.
 Since there didn't seem to be anyone about and we were HHA members we just began to explore the gardens.

 At first glance the gardens seemed small, but once we descended into beck-side area the garden took on a whole new character.
 Lushly planted paths diverged and wandered this was and that in a bewildering and totally enjoyable way.
 We soon found ourselves completely lost and enjoying every twist and turn.
 The sound of rushing water along the beck was a constant background noise, and paths opened up to give glimpses of the water, footbridges, cascades, steeping stones, and the pretty mill buildings.